Marketing ROI Calculator

 Why the Last-Click Model is Costing You Money

-The default attribution model in most ad platforms is the last-click attribution model [blocked].
+The default attribution model in most ad platforms is the last-click attribution model.
 This model assigns 100% of the conversion credit to the final marketing touchpoint a customer interacted with before making a purchase.
 While simple and easy to track, this approach is fundamentally flawed in a multi-touch, multi-device world.

 The Problem with Last-Click:

-• It ignores the journey: Modern customer journeys are complex, involving multiple touchpoints [blocked] across different channels—from a social media ad to a blog post, a search ad, and finally, an email.
+• It ignores the journey: Modern customer journeys are complex, involving multiple touchpoints across different channels—from a social media ad to a blog post, a search ad, and finally, an email.
 Last-click only sees the finish line.

 • It undervalues top-of-funnel efforts: Channels like display advertising, content marketing, and non-brand paid search often serve as crucial introductions or educational steps.
 Under a last-click model, these channels appear to have a low or even zero ROAS, leading to budget cuts.